francescogerardomarra/its/modulo26/4_security.md

 - **Step 14**: If the client resends the **correct credentials** in the `Authorization` header, Spring Security will repeat the authentication process:
     - The **`JdbcUserDetailsManager`** will query the database again to verify the credentials, check the user’s **enabled status**, and retrieve the **hashed password**.

 - **Step 15**: This process repeats for each HTTP request.
-Even if the user has been authenticated once, the server will not remember the authentication for subsequent requests unless another mechanism (e.g., session management or tokens) is used.
+Even if the user has been authenticated once, the server will not remember the authentication for subsequent requests unless another mechanism (e.g. session management or tokens) is used.

 ---